Fraunhofer-AISEC/cpg/cpg-core/specifications/language.md

 ### `LanguageTrait`

 A language trait aims to further categorize a programming language based on conceptual paradigms.
 This can be easily extended by introducing new interfaces based on `LanguageTrait`.
-Examples includes:
+Examples include:
 * Are default arguments supported?
 * Does the language have structs or classes?
 * Are function pointers supported?